g1mv/density/README.md

 APIs
 ----
 DENSITY features a straightforward *API*, simple yet powerful enough to keep users' creativity unleashed.

+For advanced developers, it allows use of custom dictionaries and exportation of generated dictionaries after a compression session.
+Although using the default, blank dictionary is perfectly fine in most cases, setting up your own, tailored dictionaries could somewhat improve compression ratio especially for low sized input datum.

 Please see the [*quick start*](#quick-start-a-simple-example-using-the-api) at the bottom of this page.

 About the algorithms